- themed roads

 Multifaceted natural and cultural landscapes, framed by romantic spots, culinary delights and heartfelt hospitality.
 Nature Park Pöllau Valley has something to suit everyone, from cultural and natural spectacles to stunning architecture and garden design, melt-in-the-mouth cuisine and long-standing traditions.
 Nature is also present throughout the valley, where a range of experiences await that include Nature Park tours and picturesque gardens and parks, or when running, hiking, Nordic Walking or riding your bike.

-The neighbouring tourism boards of Apple Land "Lake Stubenberg" and Nature Park Pöllau Valley have developed a project with LEADER-Region "Zeitkultur Oststeirisches Kernland", in which they promote their sacred cultural treasures and "organ hikes".
+The neighbouring tourism boards of Apple Land "Lake Stubenberg" region and Nature Park Pöllau Valley region have developed a project with LEADER-Region "Zeitkultur Oststeirisches Kernland", in which they promote their sacred cultural treasures and "organ hikes".
 The project introduces more than a dozen churches including Pöllau’s parish church, their organs and bells, which can be experienced acoustically via audio guide.

 The Nature Park farm shop